RikuNav/jackal_control_humble/README.md

 ## Services

-Includes the boot service to enable all nodes and allows ps4 control teleoperation by only turning the robot ON.
+Includes the boot service to enable all nodes by only turning the robot ON.